siavashdelkhosh81/telegram-bot-mcp-server/README.md

-# Telegram MCP Server
+# Telegram Bot MCP Server

-What is this and how to use it
+A Telegram Bot MCP server, help you manage your telegram bot with using any of the MCP clients (curser, Claud Desktop, etc)

 ## Features

+- Send message using a chat id (what is telegram chat id) -